leighmacdonald/bd-api/README.md

 Simple api that provides a caching proxy for fetching various TF2 related data points from 3rd party apis and scraped site data.

+There is also a very basic index page that allows for manual searching using the APIs.

-## SourceBans scraper
+## Scraper Proxies

-The scraper functionality is currently designed to work via establishing a socks5 proxy over ssh (`ssh -D`).
+The scraper functionality is currently designed, but not required, to work via establishing a socks5 proxy over ssh (`ssh -D`).
 The scraper cycles through all the configured ssh endpoints when making requests.

+## Data Sources

+If you know of a good data source that should be index in addition to these, please dont hesitate to open a issue.
+If it seems worthwhile it can be added.

+### Source Bans

+Close to 100 sites are currently indexed.
+Support is included for scraping the most commonly used 3rd party themes.

+### Logs.tf

+Most logs.tf match data is indexed.
+Some info such as chat logs and player class specific weapon stats are currently omitted, however, they may be included in the future.

+### Serveme.tf

+The serveme data is taken directly from their [CSV](https://github.com/Arie/serveme/blob/master/doc/banned_steam_ids.csv) and returned in a JSON format.

+### Bot Detector

+There is support for adding bot detector compatible lists to index and enable searching.
+These lists need to be inserted into the database manually, this tool does not come with any predefined.

+### Competitive Leagues (RGL, ETF2L, UGC, More?)

+There is some preliminary support for scraping this data, however its not functional yet.

 ## API